blegac/BliqStitch/README.md

 ### Step 2: Directory Selection

 Next, you will need to select the directory containing the images to be stitched.
 Please choose the "Orca flash-Ch-1" folder as the directory folder.
+Then, you will need to select the directory to create a "Results" folder and saving images.

 ### Step 3: Overlap Selection